teskav/Heuristieken/README.md

 + T_N = 1
 This is based on the average improvement of a hill climber run.

+### Political Constraints
+To cover the whole case, we also implemented the political constraints algorithm.
+This algorithm is a form of the random algorithm and allocates the parcels in the same way as the random algorithm does, except that there is a political constraint to consider.
+The number of spacecrafts used per country can only differ by 1 spacecraft.
+So if Russia uses 4 spacecrafts, all the other countries can uses 3, 4 or 5 spacecrafts.
+This condition is checked when picking a random spacecraft to fill up.
+If the condition still holds, the spacecraft will be filled up (randomly).
+If not, another random spacecraft will be chosen and the process will be repeated.
+This algorithm is only applicable for cargolist 3.

+## Findings
+If you are interested in our findings, please take a look at our presentation in the following link.
+We will add this link on monday 27th of May, after the presentations.

 ## Authors
 + Sofie Löhr, 11038926
 + Teska Vaessen, 11046341
 + Wies de Wit, 10727078

-## Findings
-If you are interested in our findings, please take a look at our presentation in the following link.
-We will add this link on monday 27th of May, after the presentations.

 ## Ackowledgments
 + StackOverflow